-This rustic holiday wreath made from real wood slices is an unexpected Christmas gift for for friends or family.
-It’s easily customizable and also makes for a great item to sell at seasonal craft fairs!
+Stumped on new ideas for Christmas projects this year?
+This DIY wood slice wreath is made from natural wood slices and is super easy to make.
+It is an unexpected Christmas gift for friends or family that they are sure to love!
+It’s easily customizable and also makes for a great item to sell at seasonal craft fairs.

 DIY wood slice holiday wreath